Identify the birds in your garden

 The UK’s second most common bird, the Chaffinch is another bird to look out for in your garden.
 A good starting point is near the bird feeder.
-Although they won’t be likely to openly feed on the table, they can be spotted hopping down below looking for food in the hedges and on the ground.
-However, you are likely to hear this breed’s loud song before you see its feathers as it blend so expertly to the earth.
+Although they won’t be likely to openly feed on the table, they can be spotted hopping down below looking for food in the hedges and on the ground so plant some native hedging like hawthorn, sorbus and beech to encourage these sweet little birds.

-Their name may be a giveaway to their aesthetics, however this only really applies to the males.
-The females are actually mainly brown in colour with spots and other patterns on their breasts.
-Males are recognisable by their orange-yellow beak and eye area.
-Blackbirds sing a mellow song and are commonly spotted in UK gardens.
+The females are mainly brown in colour with spots and other patterns on their breasts and it’s the males that are coal black and have a bright orange-yellow beak and eye area.
+Blackbirds sing a lovely song often from rooftops and can be commonly spotted in UK gardens.

 Starlings look black when spotted from afar, but get a look up-close and you will notice their purple undertones.
 They are slightly smaller than blackbirds in size and tend to travel in flocks.
 They are a noisy and social species, making them hard to miss if you do come across a flock passing through your garden.

 11. House Sparrow

-The House Sparrow is in serious decline in some parts of Britain.
-The bird can be identified by its chestnut back and its black patterns.
-Interestingly, the House Sparrow’s beak is a yellow-brown colour in winter, turning black in the warmer months.
+Once numerous, the House Sparrow is in serious decline in some parts of Britain.
+The bird can be identified by its chestnut back and its black patterns and their beak is a yellow-brown colour in winter, turning black in the warmer months.